-- Don’t forget to include non-food items – we have an amazing amount of toilet paper at our house!
+- Don’t forget to include non-food items as well – we have an amazing amount of toilet paper at our house!

-GOOD: Download the 3 Month Supply Spreadsheet of Common Pantry Items and inventory the items you currently have in the pantry.
-Throw out all out of date items while you are in there! (see if those out of date items are really ok) Identify what you are missing.
+Throw out all out of date items while you are in there!
+(See if those out of date items are really ok.
+Check out our short guide to expiration dates.)
+Identify what you are missing.

 BEST: Create a plan for purchasing.
-Budget some money each month for expanding your pantry.
-Create a plan for rotating your items – use it and replace it so you will always be prepared.
+Budget some money each month for expanding your prepped pantry.
+Create a plan for rotating your items – use it and rotate your food storage on a regular basis so you will always be prepared.

 Food Storage Rules!